Japan exports jump, but trade still in red; corp mood dips

 The monthly Reuters poll is highly correlated with the central bank's quarterly tankan survey, which serves the BOJ as a key gauge of economic activity.
 The last survey published earlier this month showed no improvement in business sentiment in the first quarter and big manufacturers expecting only a modest pick-up in coming months.

-Both surveys suggest the central bank will remain under pressure to deliver more policy stimulus as the economy is not picking up fast enough to push inflation steadily toward the central bank's 1 percent goal.
+Both surveys suggest the central bank will remain under pressure to deliver more policy stimulus to lift the economy from deflation.
+Consumer prices remain virtually steady, well off the central bank's 1 percent goal.

 Sources familiar with the central bank's thinking told Reuters earlier this month it would consider easing policy further at its rate review next week by boosting government bond purchases through its asset-buying and loan scheme.